 Most Common Causes Of Canine Liver Disease

-The most common causes of canine liver disease is:
+The most common causes of canine liver disease are:

 - Metabolic disease